 Read about a few of our projects in the Research Themes section or for a more casual introduction to lab work – read a few issues of Decision Point.

 Most importantly we try to do research that has impact, research that changes the way that the world works.
 Our work has helped save hundreds of thousands of square kilometres of woodland and forest and informed the creation of many of the world’s marine protected area systems.

 Who are the people the lab?
 Anyone who thinks they are in the lab.
-We have lots of friends, both in the two centres Hugh directs – the ARC Centre of Excellence for Environmental Decisions (CEED) and the National Environmental Research program hub for Environmental Decisions - and in over 20 countries around the world.
+We have lots of friends, both in the two centres Hugh directs – the ARC Centre of Excellence for Environmental Decisions (CEED) and the National Environmental Science Programme Threatened Species Recovery Hub - and in over 20 countries around the world.
 Many of them like to visit – lab meetings and talks are twice a week.
 If you want to join us, or visit us, go to the opportunities tab.